aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 20Jul18
+Worked on JS, CSS HTML on various exercises.
+Fairly productive but the one took me "all" day.
+Asked another question via StackOverflow.
+Did not make my goal this week because I have 3 more exercises to finish, but still great progress.

 ## 19Jul18
 Worked on JavaScript for LaunchCode today.
 Definitely productive.
 Signed up for StackOverflow today.
 That was definitely an experience.